 - Achilles tendinitis

-- Plantar fasciitis (pain and inflammation in the ligaments in the soles of feet)
+- Plantar fasciitis, where pain and inflammation occur in the ligaments in the soles of the feet

 - Posterior tibial tendinitis